-CIRCUIT BREAKERS - There are breakers for the helm labeled protected devices located in the starboard bow storage compartment.
+CIRCUIT BREAKERS - The breakers for the helm labeled protected device are located in the starboard bow storage area.
 These breakers will activate if overloaded, and cut power to the switch.
 To restore power, turn off the device, push the breaker button in and release.
 If the button continues to pop out when the device is used, see your authorized Cobalt dealer.
 Your boat may not be equipped with all of these features or options.
 These breakers will activate, if overloaded.
-Cut power to the switch and clear the fault before resetting the breaker.
-In the event the fault cannot be cleared, contact your Cobalt dealer immediately before resetting.
+Cut power to the switch.
+Clear fault before resetting.
+In the event the fault cannot be cleared, contact your dealer immediately before resetting.